Ujung Kulon National Park

 Public Transportation

-In Labuan or Carita beach resort in the neighboring even tours are offered in the park.
-The trip to Krakatau takes about two hours by motorboat.
-The Ujung Kulon National Park about four hours.
-By land you can ride the bus from Labuan continued to Taman Jaya (approx. 5 hours) and then either rent a boat or travel on foot through the park.
+By land you can ride the bus from Kalideres to Labuan and continued to Taman Jaya (approx. 5 hours) and then either rent a boat or travel on foot through the park (Gunung Honje area).

 Wooden Boat